comanoc/JavaProgrammer1/README.md

 # JavaProgrammer1
-Practice assisgnments to prepare for oracle exam
+Practice assisgnments to prepare for oracle exam.
+Some examples are purposly confusing or badly layout as it is similar on the exam.

 # [Topic 2](https://github.com/comanoc/JavaProgrammer1/tree/master/Topic2)
 ## [Assignment 1.2](https://github.com/comanoc/JavaProgrammer1/tree/master/Topic2/Assignment1.2)